 Match Sync delays incoming video the minimum amount of time and will synchronize incoming SDI signals to the system timing.
-Crop and Matt controls are provided (Kayenne/Karrera/GV Korona User Manual).
+Crop and Matt controls are provided in the Crop/Matte menu tab (Kayenne/Karrera/GV Korona User Manual).

-Match Sync is enabled in the Eng Setup, Video I/O, Mod I/O Conversion menu.
+Match Sync is enabled in the Eng Setup, Video I/O, I/O Config menu.